OwllaX/PyMail/README.md

 --Editing--

 ### Prerequisites
-Install Python
+* Install Python.
+You can get it on the next website: https://www.python.org/downloads/
-  You can get it on the next website: https://www.python.org/downloads/ Use the console or GUI
+* Use the console or GUI
 --Editing--

 ### Installing